thomasgalland/hlsdump/README.md

 - Add multi-bitrate option to dumping all streams in a playlist
 - Add statistics to use that library in a streamming monitor
 - Create a npm package with this library
-- Create a bash program using this librairy
+- Create a bash program using this library

 Thanks to:
 ----------